HER ECZEMA WAS FROM ENVIRONMENTAL ALLERGIES

 In some circumstances, your doctor may prescribe medications, including:

-• Antibiotic: Bronchitis usually results from a viral infection, so antibiotics aren’t effective.
-However, your doctor might prescribe an antibiotic if he or she suspects that you have a bacterial infection.
+- Antibiotic: Bronchitis usually results from a viral infection, so antibiotics aren’t effective.
+However, your doctor might prescribe an antibiotic if the person suspects that you have a bacterial infection.

 Therapies